Frank-9976/RLEMOV/README.md

 Only tested on the CASIO FX-9750GII.
 You may need to turn Axes Off in the Graph SET UP Menu.
 https://glitch.com/~rlemov contains the source code for the online converter.
 Any old resources will have the original RLEMOV, not RLEMOV2.
+If the listfile is still too big, then I suggest doing it in 2 or so batches;
+Each time, make sure to offset the storage of the picture in the code.
+i.e. StoPict LÙ -> StoPict L+10Ù